-While getting consumer’s attention gets harder everyday, and content shock is a reality that might make brand voices disappear in the Internet, BTS has no trouble in releasing tons of extremely intricate content that will be thoroughly devoured by their ARMY.
+While getting consumer’s attention gets harder every day, and content shock is a reality that might make brand voices disappear on the Internet, BTS has no trouble in releasing tons of extremely intricate content that will be thoroughly devoured by their ARMY.

 Attention and loyalty are the highest currency nowadays, and BTS is making a bank.

-Actually, like I said before, passion and digital engagement are by no means a new trend.
+Actually, as I said before, passion and digital engagement are by no means a new trend.

 However, the hot take here for businesses is that, in the case of BTS, said passion and engagement are being directed to consumer habits that are mostly considered dead.

-While many companies struggle to sell even the trendiest and most innovative things, BTS’ fans buy CDs and personalised ceramics.
+While many companies struggle to sell even the trendiest and most innovative things, BTS fans buy CDs and personalized ceramics.

-While songwriters and producers are adjusting their creative process to capture the listeners’ attention in the first 7 seconds before they skip to next song on Spotify, BTS’ fans gives millions of streams to b-sides produced with old school vibes, and dedicate long Twitter threads to dissect the lyrics.
+While songwriters and producers are adjusting their creative process to capture the listeners’ attention in the first 7 seconds before they skip to the next song on Spotify, BTS’ fans give millions of streams to b-sides produced with old-school vibes and dedicate long Twitter threads to dissect the lyrics.

 Taken alone, none of the deeds discussed here is all that of an odd practice, although all are quite rare.

-In regards to “dead” goods, BTS Army buying CDs might not seem much different of, for example, the way the vinyl market is actually rising.
+In regards to “dead” goods, BTS Army buying CDs might not seem much different from, for example, the way the vinyl market is actually rising.

 But have you seen one single brand achieve all this?
 At once?
-And by herself?
-With barely speaking the same language as most of their consumers?
+And by itself?
+While barely speaking the same language as most of their consumers?

-The fact that such level of worldwide success was neither planned or expected by BTS’s team is a good start to debunk that narrative (and that, alone, is worth another entire article.)
+But the fact that such a level of worldwide success was neither planned nor expected by BTS’s team is a good start to debunk that narrative (and that, alone, is worth another entire article.)